imperva/dsfkit/deploy/modules/agentless-gw/README.md

 If you want to use a specific version of the module, you can specify the version by adding the ref parameter to the source URL.
 For example:

 ```
-module "dsf_hub" {
+module "dsf_gw" {
-  source = "github.com/imperva/dsfkit//deploy/modules/hub?ref=1.2.0"
+  source = "github.com/imperva/dsfkit//deploy/modules/agentless-gw?ref=1.2.0"
 }
 ```

 ## SSH Access
 SSH access is required to provision this module.
-To SSH into the DSF Hub instance, you will need to provide the private key associated with the key pair specified in the key_name input variable.
+To SSH into the DSF agentless gateway instance, you will need to provide the private key associated with the key pair specified in the key_name input variable.
 If direct SSH access to the DSF Hub instance is not possible, you can use a bastion host as a proxy.

 ## Additional Information

-For more information about the DSF Hub and its features, please refer to the official documentation [here](https://docs.imperva.com/bundle/v4.9-sonar-user-guide/page/81265.htm).
+For more information about the DSF agentless gateway and its features, please refer to the official documentation [here](https://docs.imperva.com/bundle/v4.9-sonar-user-guide/page/81265.htm).
 For additional information about DSF deployment using terraform, please refer to the main repo readme [here](https://github.com/imperva/dsfkit).